I Love Recipe

 1/2tbsp

-Anchovy and Kelp Broth (made by simmering a handful of anchovies and 1 piece of kelp for 10 minutes)
+Anchovy and kelp broth (made by boiling a handful of dried anchovies and 1 piece of kelp for 10 minutes)

 👨🍳 Cooking Points

-There are three key points to cooking this Potato and Korean Squash Gochujang (고추장) Jjigae deliciously.
+There are three key points to cooking this delicious Potato and Joseon Hobak Gochujang Stew.

-First, always soak the potatoes in cold water for 10 minutes to remove starch.
+First, make sure to soak the potatoes in cold water for 10 minutes to remove starch.

 Second, stir-frying the gochujang (고추장) in oil first is crucial.

-Gently stir-fry over medium heat for 1 minute; this enhances its vibrant color and brings out a rich, savory flavor.
+Gently stir-fry over medium heat for 1 minute to enhance its vibrant color and bring out its savory flavor.

-Third, after adding the potatoes and pouring in the broth, add the squash when the potatoes are about half-cooked.
+Third, after adding the potatoes and broth, add the Joseon hobak (조선호박) when the potatoes are halfway cooked.

 👨🍳 Directions